mlitchard/lambdaweb.com-content/blog/2015/11/fizzbuzz-2.md

 ```
 The case control structure is the wrong tool for the job.
 But we have to use
-that, or guards or if-then-else, unless we have other options.
+that, or guards, or if-then-else; unless we have other options.
 We do.
 Haskell has monads, and this is where Monad Comprehensions save us
 from ugly, error prone, hard-to-maintain case constructs.
 Here's the
 definition from [GHC's MonadComprehensions page](https://ghc.haskell.org/trac/ghc/wiki/MonadComprehensions)